satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 ```

 - When pattern in input changes by some $t(x)$, then the output changes equivalently by some $t^\prime(x)$.
+	- CNNs are translationally equivariant (note that they aren't great for handling rotations).
 ### Invariance NNs

 ```math